 - Inspect your fish visually on a daily basis

 - Remove any sick fish from your main tank and place it into a hospital tank

 - Before introducing new fish to your main display tank, keep them in a quarantine tank for 3-4 weeks

 For more information about guppies please read my guppy fish care guide, where I share my experience of more than 15 years of keeping guppies.

 Most diseases in your guppy fish are caused by stress.
 Stress weakens the fish immune system and they become more vulnerable to infections and parasites.

 Stress can be caused by a lot of factors.
-Guppies, in their natural habitat are surrounded by plants, three roots, branches, leaves on other hiding places.
+Guppies, in their natural habitat, are surrounded by plants, tree roots, branches, leaves on other hiding places.

 In order to reduce stress, provide your fish with enough hiding places: live aquarium plants are ideal for this purpose.

 An over-crowded fish tank can also be a huge stress factor for your fish.

 Guppies are peaceful fish, however, if you keep other, more aggressive fish (beta, gourami, angelfish, barb fish) together with your guppies, they might suffer.

 Too low or very high temperature is also a stress factor for your fish.
 Add a heater to your aquarium, in order to keep the water temperature stable.